 - Automatic Mileage Tracking: Improved mobile1 technology that knows when you are on the move, helping customers find on average 37% more deductions.2

-- Phone support: Connect with a live person through QB Assistant or dial 1-800-4-INTUIT
+- Support: Connect with a live person through QB Assistant.

 When does the new Self-Employed pricing go into effect?